Bayesian Invariance Modeling of Multi-Environment Data: Theory

 \section{Theory}

-We analyze asymptotic behavior of the posterior distribution $\hat p(z \mid \calD)$ obtained via exact inference (under estimated models $\hat{p}_e$) as described in \Cref{alg:exact}.
-For simplicity (and without loss) we assume the sample size is the same across environments, i.e. $n_e=n$.
-To enable asymptotic analysis of infinite environments, we assume each environment is drawn from a uniform distribution $p(e)$ over the set of all environments of interest $\calE$.
+We analyze the asymptotic behavior of the exact posterior $\hat p(z \mid \calD)$ (\Cref{alg:exact}, under estimated models $\hat{p}_e$).
+For simplicity we take a common per-environment sample size $n_e=n$, and to let the number of environments $E$ grow, we draw each environment from a uniform distribution $p(e)$ over the environments of interest $\calE$.
+Throughout, $\conv$ denotes convergence in probability, $\supp{p(z)}$ the support of $p(z)$, and $\forall_p z$ ``for every $z$ with positive prior mass.''
+We outline our theoretical findings as follows: \begin{itemize}[itemsep=6pt, parsep=0pt, topsep=2pt]